65536william/docspring-documentation/docs/guides/integrations/aws-s3.md

 - Visit the [S3 service](https://s3.console.aws.amazon.com/s3/home)
 - Click "Create bucket"
 - Choose a bucket name and select the correct AWS region
-- Click "Next", then configure your bucket options and permission
+- Click "Next", then configure your bucket options and permissions
 - Click "Create bucket"

 ## Create An IAM Policy With Limited Permissions